h2non/rocky/README.md

 - As HTTP API proxy gateway
 - As SSL terminator proxy
 - For A/B testing
-- As test intermediate server intercepting and generating random/fake responses
+- As test intermediate servercd intercepting and generating random/fake responses
 - And whatever a programmatic HTTP proxy could be useful to

-## Rationale
+## Motivation

 Migrating systems if not a trivial thing, and it's even more complex if we're talking about production systems with requires high availability.
 Taking care about consistency and public interface contract should be a premise in most cases.